Availity/availity-react/docusaurus/docs/components/spaces/spaces-link.md

 ### `space?: SanitizedSpace`

-You don't have to use this component wrapped in the `SpacesProvider`.
-You can directly pass your `Space` into this, however, if you are wanting to take advantage of the sso links you will additionally need to pass the `clientId` in.
 Use to directly pass a space to the component rather than have it fetched from the spaces API.
-This component does not have to be a child of a SpacesProvider." and move the note about clientId and sso links to the clientId prop
+This component does not have to be a child of a SpacesProvider.

+> Note: If you are wanting to take advantage of the sso links you will additionally need to pass the `clientId` in.

 ### `clientId?: string`